ShengzhenFu/go-lambda-apigateway-terraform-localstack/README.md

 ## Running LocalStack

-Use the `localstack` CLI command to get started:
+Use the `localstack` CLI command to get your local AWS env started:
 ```
 localstack start -d
 ```